 Teacher: Mr Elsworth

-PE is on a Thursday so please remember your red t-shirt, blue shorts and suitable footwear.
+PE is on a Thursday, so please remember to come to school in your red t-shirt, blue shorts and suitable footwear.

-Below are some word cards that you can print out at home and some ideas to make your spelling practice more fun...
+Below are some word cards that you can print out to use at home and some ideas to make your spelling practice more fun.
+Remember, you can also log onto spelling shed to play lots of fun spelling games.

 Numbers and the Number System